LuxoftSDL/sdl_evolution/proposals/sdl_resources.md

 ## Issues in SDL

-There is several problems currently exist in SDL:
+There are several problems currently exist in SDL:

 ### Unable to use SDL with logs in Raspberry PI

-If SDL build with logs, Raspberry PI is not able to run it and establish communication.
+If SDL built with logs, Raspberry PI is not able to run it and establish communication.

 ### Memory leaks

 #### Log4cxx thread leak

-Memory leak on SDL build with logger in scenarious:
+Memory leak on SDL build with the logger in scenarios:

-_Note_ : This measures was done on x64 Ubuntu linux.
+_Note_ : This measure was done on x64 Ubuntu Linux.
 [logger Memory leak 1](../assets/proposals/sdl_resources/logger_memory_leak1.png) [logger Memory leak 2](../assets/proposals/sdl_resources/logger_memory_leak2.png)

-#### Registering 5 applicaiton multiple times memory leak
+#### Registering 5 application multiple times memory leak

-Multiple registering/unregistering applicaitons continiously add memory leak, future  investication blocked because of thread leak and core crash.
+Multiple registering/unregistering applications continuously add memory leak, future investigations blocked because of thread leak and core crash.
 [Memory leak ](../assets/proposals/sdl_resources/011_five_apps_multiple_reg_act_stat/docker_docker_MemUsage.png)

 ### Thread count leak

 Following use case :

-__Registering 5 applicaiton multiple times__ cause thread leak on SDL :
+__Registering 5 application multiple times__ cause thread leak on SDL :

 [Thread leak](../assets/proposals/sdl_resources/011_five_apps_multiple_reg_act_stat/pidstat_pidstat_threads.png)

 ## SDL stability tests

-Created measurments test cases should be executed on regular base and should be extended.
+Created measurement test cases should be executed on a regular base and should be extended.

-Based on current measurments ew can create resource constrains, and check that SDL will not exceed then in future releaseses.
+Based on current measurements ew can create resource constraints, and check that SDL will not exceed then in future releases.

-Non funcitonal requirenments should should contain more than RAM\CPU constrains :
+Non-functional requirements should contain more than RAM\CPU constrains :

-- SDL bandwith for streaming.
+- SDL bandwidth for streaming.
 - Delay introduced by SDL in RPC\streaming processing
 - Control message response time.
 - RPC message response time (minus HMI response time)